 The local topography of the study area is almost flat with good drainage facilities.
-The soil of the experimental site is sandy loam in texture.
-Before laying out the experimental plots, a set of surface soil samples were collected over the whole experimental area, composite together and tested in the laboratory following the methods described in the followingsub-section.
-The measured physical, chemical and physico-chemical properties were used as the baseline measurement for the experimental plots (Table 1).
+The soil of the experimental site is sandy loam in texture (sand- 60%, Silt- 21% and Clay- 19%).
+Before laying out the experimental plots, a set of surface soil samples was collected over the whole experimental area, composite together and tested in the laboratory following the methods described in the followingsub-section.
+The measured physical, chemical and physico-chemical properties (Table 1) were used as the baseline measurement for the experimental plots.